Skip to content

 • More strength, endurance and energy

-Reducing stress plays a major role in our sleep: According to a meta-analysis Ashwaganda was able to significantly improve the sleep quality of the test subjects.
-The GABA-like effect is probably responsible for this.
+Reducing stress plays a major role in our sleep: According to a Meta-analysis Ashwagandha was able to significantly improve the subjects' sleep quality.
+This is likely due to its GABA-like effect.

 That’s why you will also find Ashwaganda in our QNIGHT capsules - that help you relax in the evening.

-Melatonin is an important stimulant for our sleep-wake rhythm.
-It is the counterpart to the stress hormone cortisol and makes us sleepy and tired.
-Melatonin preparations should ideally be taken over several weeks to be as effective as possible.
-However, melatonin only plays a role in falling asleep - not in sleeping through the night.
+Melatonin is an important regulator of our sleep-wake cycle.
+It counteracts the stress hormone cortisol and causes us to feel sleepy and tired.
+Melatonin supplements ideally need to be taken for several weeks to achieve their full effect.
+However, melatonin only plays a role in falling asleep—not in staying asleep.

-In addition, you should always take any medication at the same time, namely when you normally go to sleep.
-If you take the substance at different times, your internal clock gets confused.
+In addition, you should always take any medication at the same time, namely when you normally go to bed.
+If you eat material at different times, your internal clock gets confused.

-Our taruin levels drop drastically as we get older.
-The effects this has on our aging process have not yet been researched in detail.
-However, it is almost certain that the amino acid plays a significant role in it.
+Our taruin levels decrease dramatically with age.
+The precise effects this has on our aging process have not yet been fully researched.
+However, it is almost certain that the amino acid plays a significant role.

 Cart 0